Sunnny-yadav/React-Learning-Project/Readme.md

 7. [Todo App with Redux](./07todo_redux)
    - A Todo list application that manages state using Redux.
 8. [Mock-Authentication](./08mockAuthentication)
-   -A mock login and registration system using React-Redux, and local storage.
+   - A mock login and registration system using React-Redux, and local storage.
 Includes features like error handling for incorrect passwords and a seamless user experience for registration and login.
 9. [Facebook-login-page](./facebook-login-page)
    - A clone of the Facebook login page built using Tailwind CSS.